News & Media

 Every second matters during the European Best Medic Competition, and neither Spc.
 Connor Ignozzi nor Spc.
 Carl Cleveland assigned to the Headquarters and Headquarters Troop, 1st Squadron, 1st Cavalry Regiment, 2nd Armored Brigade Combat Team, 1st Armored Division, waste any time as they assess a simulated rollover casualty in Grafenwöhr, Germany, on 7 December 2023.
 Artificial intelligence can enhance casualty care in a variety of ways to include casualty assessment, data transmission and processing, patient monitoring, and medical evacuation, to name just a few.
 (Photo by Spc.
 Trevares Johnson, U.S. Army)

-3 May, 2024 Automating the Survival Chain and Revolutionizing Combat Casualty Care
+Friday, May 03, 2024 Automating the Survival Chain and Revolutionizing Combat Casualty Care

 Human-Technology Teaming on the Future Battlefield